LaurenEGrubb/u1_lesson_js_data_types/README.md

 ### let vs. const

 The difference between `let` and `const` are the with let, variables can be reassigned, wheras with const, they cannot.
+Const, however, has more power when working with different *Scope* in our projects.
+We'll discuss that more later today.

 Try:
 ```js
 let myNumber = 23;